Experticket/experthubApiDocs/docs/en/docs/activity/catalog.md

                         ??? example "Possible values of AccessDateCriteria and AccessDateCriteriaOpenDateSalesDocument" --8<-- "includes/annex/accessDateCriteria.en.md"

+                - **`HasSaleFlowRule`**: indicates if the product has any associated sales flow rule.
+In the case of being ``#!csharp true``, it is recommended to consult the method [Check sale flow rules](checkSaleFlowRules.md) to check what changes the inclusion of this product will produce when adding it to the cart.
                 - **`Tickets`**: *optional*, ticket array.
 In case the product does not work with tickets, this field will not exist.
                     - **`TicketId`**: ticket identifier.
 13 character alphanumeric.
                     - **`IsQuotaTicket`**: boolean indicating whether or not the ticket is capacity type, which means that if `#!csharp true` the ticket will compute for the total capacity necessary to reserve the product.
 For example, if we have a product where it has 3 defined tickets but only 2 of them are capacity type, then when checking the availability for this product we must take into account that at the capacity level it needs 2 availability.
 In other words, if the available capacity was 1, we could not reserve this product.
 More information about it in the section on [obtaining available capacity](availability.md).